JackDaniels325/Foreign-Tongues-for-Laymen/README.md

 A normal corpus update should come from the source localization data first.
 Human gameplay testing should be small and deliberate.

+Never ask for an in-game regression test when the same expected translation can already be verified as missing from the packaged XML.

 ## 3. Signal files are hints, not the universe

 Files such as: